jbpoline/Bic_day/bic/talk.rst

 .. more or more open data - from post office to internet
 .. numpy competes with Matlab efficiently
 .. is the era of close science giving away to the era of open science, as did software development?
+..
+The idea of open-science as social science - as open source is social coding.
+   Radical improvement in quality and productivity.
+..
+Science as a social activity.
+That is, that science is best and most efficiently done by constant checking and improvement by many eyes. http://en.wikipedia.org/wiki/Linus%27s_Law (first law on that page).
+   We'll get there when we share a language and tools to communicate the analysis and data in a fluid way.
-.. bitkeeper from Sun // Linus Torvald git
+.. bitkeeper from Sun // Linus Torvalds git
-.. example of analysis done with a chineese statistician
+.. example of analysis done with a Chinese statistician
 .. data being reviewed : nature initiative

 Reproducibility